edgedb/easy-edgedb/README.md

 }
 ```

-That's not bad, but it doesn't have any information about visits made by which ship to where.
+That's not bad, but we can build on it a bit more in this chapter.
+Right now, it doesn't have any information about visits made by which ship to where.
 Let's make a quick type that contains all the information on ship visits.
 Each visit will have a link to a `Ship` and a `Place`, and a `cal::local_date`.
 It looks like this:

 ```
 type Visit {